Tuesday, December 31, 2024

 -------------------------------------------------------------------------------

-7 AM had arrived, and it was time to pay the paranoia toll.
-Alicia rolled out of bed and checked herself in the standing mirror next to the closet.
+7:00 AM arrived, and it was time to pay the paranoia toll.
+Alicia rolled out of bed and checked herself in the standing mirror.
 A pair of bloodshot eyes stared back at her, and she didn't have to look hard to notice the bags underneath.
 The bruise and lump on her forehead could be hidden under a scarf, as had become standard Monday attire.
-Alicia grabbed a length of paisley blue satin along with a sweater and comfortable pants, going with an ensemble that felt nice more so than looked nice.
+She grabbed a length of paisley blue satin along with a sweater and comfortable pants, going with an ensemble that felt nice more so than looked nice.
 She'd do her best at work today without doing too much, and it would have to be enough.

 It was actually something worse.

-Alicia reached for a towel through the half-open curtain when something on a section of the varnished wood door to her left drew her attention.
-Less than a foot away from her face, just below eye-level, the pattern on the door's aged, dark brown finish seemed to pop.
-She reached for the towel hanging from the door-mounted towel rack, still trying to make out what was wrong with the door.
+She opened the shower curtain.
+Something on the varnished wood door to her left drew her attention.
+Less than a foot away, just below eye-level, the pattern on the door’s aged, dark brown finish seemed to pop.
+She reached for the towel hanging from the door-mounted towel rack, still trying to make out what she was looking at.
 Then it moved.
 Spider.
 That's a wolf spider.
 And big.
-She wished it was only as big as the palm of Robert’s hand.
+She wished it were only as big as the palm of Robert’s hand.

-Alicia slowly retracted her arm from the towel rack.
-It moved again, higher up the door.
-She didn't want to smash it with her fist and get another handful of spider chili.
-Just within reach, Alicia saw the toilet paper hanging from its roller.
+Alicia slowly retracted her hand from the towel rack.
+She didn’t want to smash it with her fist and get another handful of spider chili.
+A fresh roll of toilet paper hung just within reach.
 She'd reel off a bunch of that–enough that she wouldn't feel the soul escape its body–and then mash up this interloper.
-Are you Ralph? wondered Alicia.
+Are you Ralph?
 She pinched the toilet paper in her fingers and tried to pull, but it immediately disintegrated in her soaking-wet hand.
 She checked the wall again.
 Ralph(?) had climbed higher, wise to her game.

 Fiddlesticks!
-Alicia grabbed the entire toilet paper roll in her soggy left hand, ripping it free from the feeble plastic roller as she swung the fluffy, white bludgeon at the intruder a millisecond too late.
+Alicia ripped the entire roll free from the flimsy plastic roller and swung the fluffy, white bludgeon at the intruder a millisecond too late.
 She missed and struck the door low.
-Low, and very hard, sending the wolf spider tumbling off the door and onto the toilet paper roll in her hand.
-It seemed Maybe-Ralph had a plan and crawled inside the cardboard tube.
+Low, and very hard, causing Maybe-Ralph to tumble from the door and onto the toilet paper roll in her hand.
+In a panic, it crawled inside the cardboard tube

 The kitchen door swung open an inch before catching against the draw-chain lock.
 "Alicia, are you-"

 Alicia slid open the lock, turned the knob, and half-ran into the kitchen.
-"Is everything okay?" asked a wide-eyed Robert, abandoning a bowl of Gummy Worm Crunch at the card/dinner table to meet his panicked housemate at the kitchen door.
+"Is everything okay?" asked Robert, abandoning his bowl of Gummy Worm Crunch at the card/dinner table to meet her at the kitchen door.

-"Big ol' wolf spider missing part of a leg came at me in the shower," replied Alicia.
+"Big ol' wolf spider came at me in the shower," replied Alicia.
 "I think I have a nemesis now?"

 "Ralph!" chided Robert.

-Alicia's countenance grew dire, her voice grave, "You didn't bring him inside."
+Alicia's countenance grew dire and her voice grave.
+"You didn't bring him inside."

-Alicia lowered her scrutinous gaze, nodding, and regretted having pressed the issue.
+Alicia nodded and lowered her scrutinous gaze.
+She regretted pressing the issue.
 "You're right.
 Sorry."
 She scooped herself a heaping, eyeball-measured serving of cottage cheese, plucked a banana from the bunch, and stood beside the brick countertop, helping herself to a lumpy spoonful of breakfast.

-"I saw a really fancy sports car drive away."
+"I saw a really fancy sports car parked by the curb."

-Oh.
-Fancy sports car.
 "Oh!
-Uh, Par- Giselle Tillman, actually," Alicia answered, not really relieved.
+Uh, Par- Giselle Tillman, actually," said Alicia, not really relieved.

 The multigrain-lemon half of a gummy worm tumbled from his lips and back into the bowl of prismatic milk with a plop.
 "The Giselle Tillman?"
 Robert stammered.
-Alicia nodded, her nerves fading into a grin at her friend's reaction as he sputtered in search of words.
+Alicia nodded.
+Her nerves faded into a grin at her friend’s reaction as he sputtered in search of words.
 "Wha-?
 You- she was here?
 She was here.
 Here."

-"I mean, not in the kitchen," Alicia clarified, eliciting an eye-roll.
+"I mean, not in the kitchen," Alicia clarified, prompting an eye-roll.
 "We just chatted for a bit about maybe teaming up."

 Alicia nodded, "Thank you again for driving me to work.
 I'm going to get my car fixed eventually."